Construction Networking Event in UAE | Technology ConFex

 In conversation with:

-Alaa Elayyan, AVP - IT, Abu Dhabi Commercial Properties
+Alaa Elayyan, Executive Director - IT, Abu Dhabi Commercial Properties

 Dana Awad, Executive Director- Customer and Communities, ICTReD